JPvRiel/docker-rsyslog/README.md

 The Kafka output wraps the key config items for [omkafka](http://www.rsyslog.com/doc/master/configuration/modules/omkafka.html) so refer to RSyslog's documentation and look out for `rsyslog_omkafka` related `ENV` instructions in the `Dockerfile` to get a sense of options that can be set.

+In terms of kafka security, only the `SASL/PLAIN` with the `SASL_SSL` security protocol has been tested.
+In theory, SASL with Kerberos might be possible, but requires the rsyslog container to have keytab files mounted, etc.

 ### Extra Output Modules

 _Experimental : not tested_